zgbjgg/angular-clearable/README.md

 ## License.

-This code is licensed under the [GPLv3 license](http://www.gnu.org/licenses/gpl.html).
+This code is licensed under The MIT License (MIT).

 ## Credit